vijay-jaisankar/pandemonium/README.md

 # pandemonium
 Find inspiration for your next meme creation!

+## Imgflip API
+This project uses the [Imgflip API](https://imgflip.com/api) to get meme templates.
+The raw [API endpoint output](https://api.imgflip.com/get_memes) can be consulted to modity the parsing script in the event of schema updates.

 ## Installing the dependencies